core-wg/oscore/draft-ietf-core-object-security.md

 To prevent accepting replay of previously received requests, the server MAY perform the following procedure after boot:

 * For each stored security context, the first time after boot the server receives an OSCORE request, the server responds with the Echo option {{I-D.ietf-core-echo-request-tag}} to get a request with verifiable freshness.
-The server MUST use its Partial IV when generating the nonce and MUST include the Partial IV in the response.
+The server MUST use its Partial IV when generating the AEAD nonce and MUST include the Partial IV in the response.

 If the server using the Echo option can verify a second request as fresh, then the Partial IV of the second request is set as the lower limit of the replay window.